alunperkins/holdall/README.md

 FUTURE WORK?
 In future may want to implement:
- - detect and handle if user tries to sync a folder and its subfolder as separate items.
-It works but wastes disk space.
  - override rsync's default way of handling  symbolic links.
  - some way to set it to run automatically (e.g. timer)?
 Currently syncs only when specifically run by user.
  - create a GUI front-end.